AndrewBulata/AndrewBulata/README.md

 - 🤔 I’m looking for help with NLP.
 - 💬 Ask me about anything.

+I am eager to collaborate on computational projects, ranging from data science and NLP to Arduino programming.
+Let's connect!

 For optimal viewing, please use dark mode.